armory/documentation/_user_guides/armory-pipeline-templates.md

   ]
 }
 {% endraw %}```
-Any number of variables can be overwritten in the same module by simply specifying them as arguments. e.g.: `{{ module "wait.stage.module" "waitTime" 100 "name" "simpleWait" }}`.
+Any number of variables can be overwritten in the same module by simply specifying them as arguments. e.g.: `{% raw %}{{ module "wait.stage.module" "waitTime" 100 "name" "simpleWait" }}{% endraw %}`.

 > Note: We do not support complex data-type variable substitution in the alpha release